SNJ-5 Big Sky Wing

 Description:

-This is an SNJ-5 Texan.
-The SNJ-5 was one of 1573 AT-6D Texans released by the U.S. Army Air Corps to the Navy as trainers and designated as the SNJ.
-The AT-6D was the same as the AT-6B but had a 24v DC electrical system.
-This SNJ-5, serial number 51864-1, was released by the war assets administration in December 1947 with the Pratt and Whitney 600 R-1340-AN-1.
-Sadly, not much is known between 1947, when it was released, and when the first owner, Arthur Medore of Hemet, CA, took ownership in...
+This SNJ-5 Texan was one of 1,573 AT-6D Texans released by the U.S. Army Air Corps to the Navy as trainers and designated as the SNJ.
+The AT-6D was the same as the AT-68 but had a 24v DC electrical system.
+Our SNJ-5, serial number 51864-1, was released by the War Assets Administration in December 1947 with the Pratt and Whitney 600 R-1340-AN-1.
+Sadly, not much is known about it between that date and September 1999, when the first owner, Arthur Medore of Hemet, CA, took ownership.
+Under...
 Read more

 Base: